junfu1115/DANet/docs/source/notes/extending.rst

 Torch C and CUDA Backend
 ------------------------

-Given an example of the residual operation (in a mini-batch):
+Given a simple example of the residual operation (in a mini-batch):

 .. math::
     r_{ik} = x_i - c_k